-I went into my second pregnancy with a lot of questions, and many I didn’t get the answer to until it was too late!
-Here’s your chance to learn from my experiences and my many mistakes.
-I also asked some readers to share the questions that they had about coping with a newborn and a toddler and here they are.
+I went into my second pregnancy with a lot of questions, and many I didn't get the answer to until it was too late!
+Here's your chance to learn from my experiences and my many mistakes.
+I also asked some readers in our Facebook group to share their top tips for dealing with a newborn and a toddler and here are some of the best ones.

 Should I accept offers of help?